PythonHacker24/PythonHacker24/README.md

 <img src="https://www.icegif.com/wp-content/uploads/2022/11/icegif-1358.gif">
 </p>

-<h2 align=center> I can do this all day - Captian America </h2>
+<h2 align=center> I can do this all day - Captain America </h2>

-<p align=center> I am a Hardware and Computer Hacker with a sense of developing softwares that help me and the whole community do that.
-I love Reverse Engineering devices and software to learn and expoit them eventually.</p>
+<p align=center> I am a Hardware and Computer Hacker with a sense of developing software that helps me and the whole community do that.
+I love Reverse Engineering devices and software to learn and exploit them eventually.</p>

 ## ⚡️ Tech Stack ⚡️